 Public school boards are mandated by provincial law to provide some kind of gifted programming for kids who need it.
 School boards vary, however, in who they deem gifted and in need of programming, and in what that programming looks like.
 Sometimes, gifted programming takes the form of a dedicated gifted class.
 Students enrolled at a school without separate gifted classes might be asked to switch to a school which does have those classes.
 Sometimes gifted programming involves in-class adaptations, assuming the teacher is qualified in gifted education.
 Some school boards in Canada also have dedicated gifted schools, though this is less common in the public system.

 What that means, however, is not all private schools will be the right choice for your child.
-Gifted kids are by definition “exceptional”—they don’t fit the norm.
-It’s up to you, then, to find a private school that’s able and eager to be flexible in supporting a gifted learner.
-Luckily, in most areas of Canada, there are private schools that do support gifted learners, whether they offer dedicated gifted environments or in-class adaptations.
+Gifted children are by definition “exceptional”—they don’t fit the norm.
+It’s up to you, then, to find a private school that’s able and eager to be flexible in supporting a gifted student.
+Luckily, in most areas of Canada, there are private schools that do support gifted students, whether they offer dedicated gifted programs or in-class adaptations.

-Of course, the benefits of private schools—assuming they support gifted learners—are numerous.
-The right private school can be an excellent way to get individualized support for your gifted child.
+Of course, the benefits of private schools—assuming they support gifted children—are numerous.
+The right one can be an excellent way to get individualized support for your gifted child.
 In particular, you should look for a private school that’s attentive and responsive to the learning needs of your gifted child.

 Certain alternative curricula are associated with advanced learning, including language immersion, the IB program, AP courses, and Montessori schools (which are unique in that they have mixed-age classrooms).
 It’s a good idea to look into these alternative options for your gifted child.
-While these options have benefits for gifted kids, they also have some potential drawbacks, depending on your child.
+While these options have benefits for gifted children, they also have some potential drawbacks.

 A language immersion program offers a dual-track curriculum where students learn to speak two or more languages.
 In language immersion programs, most or all subjects are taught in the second language, beginning as early as preschool and continuing to the end of high school.
 For example, in Toronto, children can enrol in a French immersion program beginning in kindergarten.